Film Ties: Collaborative Film Editing and Teaching

-We are developing a Web-based collaborative tool for film editing and education.
+Film Ties a Web-based collaborative tool for film editing and education.
 Create and share libraries of personalized camera compositions.
 Post text comments and suggest alternate compositions to collaborate.
 Learn to improve your own compositions by reviewing comments made to your compositions.
-We are seeking film classes or studios interested in using the tool as part of an upcoming stage of software evaluation and enhancement.
+An AI automatically suggests human-recommended alternate compositions and text critiques.
+I welcome collaborations with teachers of film production who wish to experiment with this tool as an active-learning aid.
+I also welcome collaborations with researchers who wish to use the tool as a way to crowd-source knowledge of cinematic narrative.

 The web-base GUI enables a user to record and playback camera shots, share and browse compositions, vote on favorite compositions, and post and read comments about compositions.
 You can even suggest a new composition as an alternative or improved to a selected composition.
 The system is unique in that it allows users to communicate the essence of a visual composition in terms of character size, placement, and angle, etc. These compositions can be re-applied in other novel 3d scenes.
 If a performance capture system is available, we can move and aim the virtual camera by holding and turning the iPad equipped with the tracking devices (see below example using PhaseSpace active red LED markers).

 Please check out our publications that describes the client-server architecture.
 The full version includes an intelligent camera assistant, which can compute camera shots that reproduce any shared composition by any Film Ties user.
 In effect, create personalized, re-usable libraries of favorite camera compositions, and instantly have them re-computed to visualize any other 3D scenes